-Spotinst’s MCS Kubernetes controller supports Kubernetes’ Persistent Volumes (PV) and Persistent Volume Claims(PVC).
+Spotinst’s Kubernetes controller supports Kubernetes’ Persistent Volumes (PV) and Persistent Volume Claims(PVC).
 Persistent Volumes are Kubernetes storage resources, while Persistent Volumes Claims are requests for storage resources which consume PVs.
 Pods using Persistent Volume Claims to request Persistent Volumes are placed only on nodes in the same Availability Zone as the Persistent Volume.
 You can utilize Persistent Volumes already created or create them dynamically by using storage classes.

 storageClassPVCs, which provision the PVs dynamically if needed and ensure that Pods can always be scheduled.